BenSouchet/wolf3d/README.md

 # Wolf3D

 Wolf3D is a program developed for my learning course at 42 school.<br/>
-The objective of this project is to recreate the principle of ray casting of the famous game Wolfenstein.
+The objective of this project is to recreate the principle of ray casting of the famous game Wolfenstein.<br/>
 For this we have to realize in C all necessary functions without using graphic libraries (except the Libmlx library required to create a window on MacOS provided by the 42 school).
 <img align="center" src="http://i.imgur.com/SRtIgLN.png" width="100%" />
-Several options are available (see [Keyboard shortcuts](https://github.com/Raiden-kazua/Fractol#keyboard-shortcuts) or/and [Mouse controls](https://github.com/Raiden-kazua/Fractol#mouse-controls) sections for more infos) :
+Several options are available (see [Keyboard shortcuts](https://github.com/BenjaminSouchet/Wolf3D#keyboard-shortcuts) or/and [Mouse controls](https://github.com/BenjaminSouchet/Wolf3D#mouse-controls) sections for more infos) :
 * Zoom and unzoom
 * Change the number of iterations
 * Move the current fractal